s-simoncelli/ptv/+PTV/@extractCalibrationFrames/README.md

         % Interpolate the lag linearly
         data = obj.interp();

-        % save sync data so thay they may be used again data.save(lagParamsFile);
+        % save sync data so that they can be used again data.save(lagParamsFile);
     end

     %% Extract frames
-    PTV.extractCalibrationFrames(videoSet1, videoSet2, getImagesAt, lagParamsFile, ...mexOpencvPath, outPath);
+    PTV.extractCalibrationFrames(videoSet1, videoSet2, getImagesAt, lagParamsFile, ...
+    mexOpencvPath, outPath);
 ```